ProfBird/FileUploader/README.md

 This Visual Studio 2022, ASP.NET MVC 6.0 web app is an experiment to try out code that lets users upload files to the server.

+## Revisions
+3/13/24: Changed the file upload location from /Files in the root of the server drive to wwwroot/Files in the root of the web app.
+This is not necessarily a more secure location for the files, but it is a more convenient location since it is a known location on all servers.

 ## Refrences